Chase vs Kroo: Which is the best?

 You can apply for both the Kroo and Chase account through their respective apps and your account should be up and running the same day.
 No credit checks are needed, though you will need to provide a photo of your ID and a selfie.

 • Winner: Tie.
-The sign up process is similarly quick and easy for both Chase and Kroo.
+The sign-up process is similarly quick and easy for both Chase and Kroo.

-Overall winner: Tie
+Overall winner: Kroo

+There are many similarities between the Chase and Kroo accounts.
+Their banking apps offer a similar array of features and both accounts offer fee-free spending abroad.
 But if we had to pick just one account, we’d hand it to Kroo.
-As well as giving you the option of an overdraft, you’ll also earn interest whenever you get back into the black.
+As well as having the option of an overdraft, you’ll also earn interest whenever you’re in the black.

 We show offers we can track - that's not every product on the market...yet.
 Unless we've said otherwise, products are in no particular order.
 The terms "best", "top", "cheap" (and variations of these) aren't ratings, though we always explain what's great about a product when we highlight it.
 This is subject to our terms of use.
 When you make major financial decisions, consider getting independent financial advice.
 Always consider your own circumstances when you compare products so you get what's right for you.
 Most of the data in Finder's comparison tables has the source: Moneyfacts Group PLC.
 In other cases, Finder has sourced data directly from providers.